Domino731/pocket-leisure/README.md

 # Pocket leisure
-An app where with library of games, movies and your overwatch statisctics.
+An app with library of games, movies and your overwatch statisctics.
 This project has also capability to choose one of 4 color themes
 ## **Technology**
 * React create app
 * React - function components